Yunyun Liang* and Shengli Zhang* Pages 517 - 527 ( 11 )

 Background: Apoptosis proteins have a key role in the development and the homeostasis of the organism, and are very important to understand the mechanism of cell proliferation and death.
 The function of apoptosis protein is closely related to its subcellular location.

-Objective: Therefore, prediction of apoptosis protein subcellular localization is a meaningful task.
+Objective: Prediction of apoptosis protein subcellular localization is a meaningful task.

 Results: Our prediction system achieves the favorable and promising performance of the overall accuracy on the three datasets and also outperforms the other listed models.